reegm/AirfoilDesigner/README.md

 * Input data is normalised to satisfy constraints.
 * Automatic fitting of a **single ninth‑order Bézier** representation with fixed abscissae, matching the 16‑parameter scheme proposed by Venkataraman (2017).
 * Curvature Comb.
 * Trailing‑edge thickening and chord‑length scaling prior to export.
+* G2 continuity option for the leading edge (upper & lower curves share curvature)
 * Direct export to DXF (millimetres) for CAD/CAM workflows.
 * Cross‑platform GUI built with PySide 6; the legacy console script remains for batch automation.